dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 }
 ```

-In this example, `MyTab` objects should be consumed in your Shell visual hierarchy instead of `Tab` objects.
+In this example, `MyTab` objects should be consumed in your Shell visual hierarchy instead of <xref:Microsoft.Maui.Controls.Tab> objects.

 ## Navigation events